-Additionally, SUEZ finalized the award process for general construction at the Archer site to design and construct the required treatment facilities, including all structural, architectural, process piping, electrical, HVAC, and instrumentation and control components needed to provide a fully functional treatment system in compliance with state and local codes and regulations.
+SUEZ progressed completion of construction drawings and documents for the advanced treatment solutions in the fourth quarter of 2021.
+Additionally, SUEZ continued the permitting and coordination with State and Local agencies to finalize plans for the treatment facilities.
+The plans include all structural, architectural, process piping, electrical, HVAC, and instrumentation and control components needed to provide a fully functional treatment system in compliance with state and local codes and regulations.